godmodelabs/dexter/README.md

 });
 ```

 If one of the required features are not present, it tries to load a corresponding *.shim.js file from /js/libs.
 In our example, it will load /js/libs/indexOf.shim.js and /js/libs/history.shim.js for viewer 1 on IE 8 and
-since chrome supports both features, it will load no additional files for viewer 2 on chrome.
+since Chrome supports both features, it will load no additional files for viewer 2 on Chrome.

+### Pipe event emitter network
+todo doc

+### Install script
+todo doc

 ### Debugging
 Dexter uses a [Debug] utility based on ideas from node.js for easy and powerful output.
 To enable it, simply execute